CBeckers/File-Encryptor/README.md

 # File-Encrypter
-A Java program to encrypt / decrypt files for safe storage on computer.
-Encryption is randomized for each file so even if 1 file is cracked, the others wont be.
+A Java program to encrypt / decrypt files for safe storage on the computer.
+Encryption is randomized for each file so even if one file is cracked, the others won't be.